 The Pennsylvania Wilds is an outdoor lover’s paradise.
 This road trip will take adventurers on a scenic pathway through state parks, wildlife viewing areas, and miles and miles of hiking trails.
-And for water lovers, plenty of opportunities for canoeing, kayaking and all the rest.
-To top it all off, there is the Nature Inn at Bald Eagle State Park, a luxurious natural hideaway and first of its kind in PA.
+And for water lovers, there are plenty of opportunities for canoeing, kayaking and all the rest.
+To top it off, visitors can explore the Nature Inn at Bald Eagle State Park, a luxurious natural hideaway and a first of its kind in PA.
 Pack up the car and find out why.

 Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore.
 It's a hiker and biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
 Over the river and through the woods and around the Horseshoe Curve … these trails really mix it up, all in the unspoiled wilderness of the Alleghenies.

 Western Pennsylvania’s Laurel Highlands region has more than its share of steep hills and thrills.
-It also has the kind of country markets, inns and dining places that make a road trip just about perfect.
-As well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
+It also has the kind of country markets, inns and dining places that make a road trip just about perfect, as well as one of the world’s most famous houses.
 So whether you’re a hill hiker or a mountain biker, you’re in for some serious trails.
 Not just any trails, the kind that are steeped in history, lush scenery, interesting side-routes and plenty of other excuses to take it all in, and fall behind in your itinerary (it’s worth it).